xiangyunzhou/asn1c/doc/man/asn1c.man.md

 ## Codecs Generation Options

--gen-OER
+-no-gen-BER
+:   Do not generate the Basic Encoding Rules (BER, X.690) support code

+-no-gen-XER
+:   Do not generate the XML Encoding Rules (XER, X.693) support code

+-no-gen-OER
-:   Generate the Octet Encoding Rules (OER) support code.
+:   Do not generate the Octet Encoding Rules (OER, X.696) support code

--gen-PER
+-no-gen-UPER
+:   Do not generate the Unaligned Packed Encoding Rules (PER, X.691) support code

+-no-gen-APER
-:   Generate the Packed Encoding Rules (PER) support code.
+:   Do not generate the Aligned Packed Encoding Rules (PER, X.691) support code

+-no-gen-print
+:   Do not generate the print code

+-no-gen-random-fill
+:   Do not generate the random fill code

+-no-gen-example
+:   Do not generate the ASN.1 format converter example

 -pdu={all|auto|*Type*}
 :   Create a PDU table for specified types, or discover Protocol Data Units